svecs132/svecs132/README.md

 # Sebastian Švec

-> an 18 years old web developer from the Czech republic
+> a 19 years old web developer from the Czech republic

 <!--
 **svecs132/svecs132** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.